 If you want to learn more about the newest Drone Market Trends and Investment Strategies, feel free to take a look at our Report for Drone Investment Trends 2018 .

 TOP 20 Drone Company Ranking: Deep dive

 Some of the drone company compeditors climbed their way up in the TOP 20 drone company ranking.
 These are the companies that took the most surprinsingly turn or came out with some new features that will make a huge impact to the drone industry.

 Just after raising $42M in Series B, the Chinese company EHANG announced a new generation of drones – the “Ghost Drone 2.0”.
 It comes with a 4K camera, VR goggles and a so-called AVATAR Tilt Control – a gadget that makes your drone follow your gestures only by tilting your smartphone.
 Even though EHANG remains on rank 3, they were able make up leeway up to the leaders in our ranking.

 The project Hexo+ started off as a Kickstarter campaign and raised over $1.3M.
 It was so successful that it was ranked among the top 20 most successful Kickstarter campaigns.
 After collecting Angel investment of $3M in late June 2015, Squadrone Systems launched the new autonomous hands-free action drone that follows and films you, while you can focus on yourself doing sports or the like.

 Boeing’s (NYSE:BA) Insitu division was able (among others) to make their way into the commercial drone market, already having received licenses from the FAA to fly missions.
 Some of these platforms are being used to explore oil fields or monitor crops.
-Initially designed for defense, governmental applications are pushing Insitu’s business towards commercial uses.
+Initially designed for defense and safety, governmental applications are pushing Insitu’s business towards commercial uses.

 Ascending Technologies (△+59)